-Peggy serves on the Fort Mac Public Arts Advisory Council; Advisory Board for Georgia State University School of Music, Georgia Music Partners, Atlanta Film Festival, has served for 5 years on the Board of Governors (Composer Seat) for The Recording Academy (Grammy Organization.)
+Peggy serves on the Advisory Board for Georgia State University School of Music, Georgia Music Partners, Atlanta Film Festival, has served for 5 years on the Board of Governors (Composer Seat) for The Recording Academy (Grammy Organization.)
 She is an alumna of Leadership Atlanta (class of 2013) and Leadership DeKalb (class of 2014).

+Peggy released her avant garde CD Footsteps and later a single (“Pie Jesu”) she wrote for the award-winning film Requiem for Herstory.
+“Pie Jesu” was on the ballot for the 54th Grammy Awards and nominated for an Indie Award for Best Classical and Orchestral Song (Independent Label Music Award.)
+Peggy worked with Stephen King, John Mellencamp, T Bone Burnett and Andy York on their musical production Ghost Brothers of Darkland County as the vocal coach and copyist (working on the musical score.)
+Peggy recently released Reflections, a collection of songs including one dedicated to her mother and another dedicated to her daughter.
 Peggy has performed all over the world as a soloist and in bands and also performed in Maui for former President George and Barbara Bush along with singing as a soloist the “National Anthem” at Turner Field (Atlanta Braves Game) and Philips Arena (Atlanta Hawks Game.)
 Peggy founded the Peggy Still School of Music in 1988 which grew to three locations, 600 students and 45 teachers.
 Peggy successfully sold the Peggy Still School of Music in 2011.
 She also founded Peggy Johnson Productions & Talent where she worked as a music supervisor, casting agent, coached/developed talent, and a composer/arranger of music for film.
-She has worked on such films and television shows (coaching, casting, composing, music supervision): Curious Case of Benjamin Button, Big Momma’s House 3, Parental Guidance, Bessie, Requiem for Herstory, Greenleaf, American Idol, America’s Got Talent, and more.
+She has worked on such films and television shows (coaching, casting, composing, music supervision): Curious Case of Benjamin Button, Parental Guidance, Bessie, Requiem for Herstory, Greenleaf, American Idol, America’s Got Talent, and more.
 Peggy composed music for the Points of Light video presentation at the Kennedy Center and arranged, performed, & recorded music for the Dedication of the Atlanta Temple for the Church of Jesus Christ of Latter Day Saints.

 In 2009 Peggy was hired by Scott Houston (5 time Emmy Award Winner – known as “The Piano Guy”) to speak at his National Seminar in Indiana for his “Play Piano in a Flash” teaching program.
 In 2006, Peggy was hired by Paramount Pictures to train actress Edith Ivey on piano for her role as the piano teacher (Mrs. Maples) in the 2008 blockbuster movie The Curious Case of Benjamin Button (starring Brad Pitt and Cate Blanchett.).
 The film was nominated for 13 Academy Awards, winner of 3 Academy Awards.
 In 2010, Peggy received composing, casting, and coaching credit for her work in the Independent Film Requiem for Herstory which was nominated for Best Short Film in the Toronto Female Eye Film Festival.